-Once you reach Gem Lake, it’s very pretty, but we were such Colorado noobs that we didn’t realize the REAL view is if you hike up around the rocks that surround the lake and then look out over the incredibly scenic vista of the Rockies.
+Once you reach Gem Lake, it’s very pretty, but make sure you go around it to look back from whence you came.
+We were such Colorado noobs that we didn’t realize the REAL view is if you hike up around the rocks that surround the lake and then look out over the incredibly scenic vista of the Rockies.

 The way back down is equally beautiful (it’s the same trail, you’re just obviously facing the other direction) with lots of views of Rocky Mountain National Park.